 The website provides a single entry point for recalled products, directing consumers to the appropriate regulator.
 It also provides a range of safety information across various product categories, as well as enabling consumers to report unsafe products.

 Businesses can find out about any laws, bans, standards or restrictions that may apply when supplying products in Australia.
 It also enables businesses to submit product recalls, mandatory injury reports and other information required by law.

-There are over 15 000 types of products available in Australia, with each being produced by multiple brands.
-To ensure that these products work safely, the Australian product safety system relies on the cooperation of consumers, suppliers, and government agencies.
+To ensure products work safely and are compliant with the Australian Consumer Law, the Australian product safety system relies on the cooperation of consumers, suppliers, and government agencies.